woodszp/MACF/README.md

 python test.py -dataset cub -datadir /home/data/cub -gpu 0 -extra_dir cub_5w5s -temperature_attn 5.0
 ```

+## We will update the full code once the paper is accepted.

 ## :fire: Training scripts
 To train in the 5-way K-shot setting: